 Sights & Things To Do

 Porto is a smaller city and thus the sights are not as many.
-A visit to the wine cellars of Gaia a great opportunity to educate yourself more about wine.
+A visit to the wine cellars of Gaia is a great opportunity to learn more about the world-famous Port wine.

 Yet, the magnificent Ribeira area – one of the most impressive urban landscapes I’ve seen – overshadows a bit the rest of the attractions.
 It’s definitely one of the highlights of Porto!

 One thing I’ll say though is that dishes in Porto feel a tiny bit superior in seasoning to me.
-Somehow they have that extra rush of flavour in your tastebuds.
+Somehow they have that extra rush of flavor in your taste buds.

-Porto also has extra points because of the wine (obviously) and the one of the most caloric dishes that exist in this planet: Francesinha!
+Porto also has extra points because of the wine (obviously) and one of the most caloric dishes that exist on this planet: Francesinha!

 It’s a close call, but I’ll go for Porto on this one.
 1-1.